Useful information for parents with babies and your children

 My baby has a flat head at the back - does it need treatment?

 "I see a lot of this condition, called plagiocephaly.
-Most of the time it is a simple and benign problem, which will resolve by itself without any need for treatment.
+Most of the time it is a simple and benign problem, which will resolve by itself without any need for treatment, by using some simple positioning.
 It is, however, important to check that the scalp sutures (the joins between the different bones of the skulls) are normal and not showing signs of premature closure, which should not happen in babies."

 Can I see the growth charts that Paediatricians use?